oliverjam/learn-advanced-react-listbox/README.md

 ### Task

-Add a `"keyDown"` event handler to the listbox element.
+Add a `keyDown` event handler to the listbox element.
 This should increment the active index on `ArrowDown`, decrement it on `ArrowUp` and close the popup on `Escape`.
 It shouldn't do anything if the popup is closed.

 <details>
 <summary>Click for a hint:</summary>